Master of Science in Health Administration (MSHA)

-During on-campus sessions, students attend a mix of in-person classes and professional development sessions.
+During on-campus sessions, which take place in a Thursday-Saturday intensive format at the College of Health Professions in downtown Richmond, VA, students attend a mix of in-person classes and professional development sessions.
 Students have ample opportunity to interact with fellow classmates, faculty, and visiting scholars and practitioners.
 Organized class sessions are typically held during the day and are designed to facilitate effective and efficient learning.
 Evenings are reserved for study, group project work, informal interaction with fellow students, and social events.
-On-campus weeks currently take place during July, December, and May.